pablo-de/multiple-git-keys/README.md

 git "$@"
 ```
 When you're working inside that directory and use the `git` command, it uses the work key, instead if I'm in another directory, use my personal key.

+Now we will generate an alias for the git command

 In my case, when using zsh, what I did was generate an alias in `~/.zshrc`